mrkkrp/markkarpov.com/post/latest-additions-to-megaparsec.md

 ---
 title: Latest additions to Megaparsec
-description: This blog post summarizes new features added to Megaparsec in the second half of 2016.
+desc: This blog post summarizes new features added to Megaparsec in the second half of 2016.
 date:
   published: November 24, 2016
   updated:   June 1, 2017